jjblues86/data-structures-and-algorithm-301d60/code401challenges/otherReadMes/Graph.md

 Returns the total number of nodes in the graph
 - Extend your graph object with a breadth-first traversal method that accepts a starting node.
 Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
 Display the collection.
 - Write a function based on the specifications above, which takes in a graph, and an array of city names.
 Without utilizing any of the built-in methods available to your language, return whether the full trip is possible with direct flights, and how much it would cost.
+- Create a function that accepts an adjacency list as a graph, and conducts a depth first traversal.
+Without utilizing any of the built-in methods available to your language, return a collection of nodes in their pre-order depth-first traversal order.

 [My Code](https://github.com/jjblues86/data-structures-and-algorithms-/tree/master/datastructures/src/main/java/graph)